PaulinaMoreno/superclimbing_app_catalog/README.md

        python models.py
       ```
       this will setup the models required for the database.
-   2. in the same directory type :
+   2. In the same directory type :
        ```
          python insert_info.py
        ```